gbganalyst/gbganalyst/README.md

 ## Publications

+- OGBUJU E., BANJO O., **OGUNDEPO E.A.**, FOLORUNSO S., OLADIPO F. A DATASET OF LOCATION-BASED TWEETS IN AFRICA ON COVID-19 OUTBREAK.
+The Journal of Information Systems & Operations Management, 16(1), pp. 200-208.

 - Folorunso, S.O., **Ogundepo, E.A.**, Awotunde, J.B., Ayo, F.E., Banjo, O.O., Taiwo, A.I.
 (2022).
 A Multi-Step Predictive Model for COVID-19 Cases in Nigeria Using Machine Learning.
 In: Hassan, S.A., Mohamed, A.W., Alnowibet, K.A. (eds) Decision Sciences for COVID-19.
 International Series in Operations Research & Management Science, vol 320.
 Springer, Cham. https://doi.org/10.1007/978-3-030-87019-5_7